jlevy/lft/lft.md

   wrapping and filling**, with an emphasis on making **git diffs** and **LLM edits** to text documents easier to diff and review.

-  - Flowmark has the option to to use **semantic line breaks** (using a heuristic to break lines on sentences sentences when that is reasonable), which is an underrated feature that can **make diffs on GitHub much more readable**.
-The the change may seem subtle but avoids having paragraphs reflow for very small edits, which does a lot to **minimize merge conflicts**.
-An example of what sentence-guided wrapping looks like, see the
-    [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of
-    this readme file.)
+  - Flowmark has the option to use **semantic line breaks** (using a heuristic to break lines on sentences when that is reasonable), which is an underrated feature that can **make diffs on GitHub much more readable**.
+The change may seem subtle but avoids having paragraphs reflow for very small edits, which does a lot to **minimize merge conflicts**.
+An example of what sentence-guided wrapping looks like, see the [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of this readme file.)